sncfmacron/ProjetInfo-CY-P2MI5A/README.md

 - The script has **optionnal** input arguments:

 4. An **identifier of a central station** can be provided to make the script focuses on the analysis of a single power plant.
-5. An optional `-h` flag provides detailed help and instructions on using the script.
+5. `-h` parameter provides detailed help and instructions on using the script.

 The script sends the sorted information to the executable program using a **pipe**, which is the fastest way to do it.

-It compiles the C program if it’s missing and calls it with the provided parameters.
+It compiles the C program and calls it with the provided parameters.

-The script will create graphs from the data files calculated by the C program, using `GnuPlot`.
+The script creates graphs from the data files calculated by the C program, using `GnuPlot`.

 ### C Program (`program_c`)

-The C program uses an **AVL tree data structure** to efficiently store and update station information in memory.
+The C program uses an **AVL tree structure** to efficiently store and update station information in memory.

 It calculates the energy consumption for HV-B, HV-A, and LV stations.

-The program processes the input data, updates station capacities and consumer sums, and generates CSV output files like `lv_all.csv`.
+The program processes the input data and generates CSV output files like `lv_all.csv` in `/output` directory.

 In the case of `lv all`, it creates `lv_all_minmax.csv` containing the 10 LV stations with the highest and lowest energy consumption.

 ## Content

-- The script `c-wire.sh` allows you to enter options to identify specific stations, checks the integrity of all files and sorts the data useful for station processing.
+- The script `c-wire.sh` allows you to enter options to identify specific stations, checks the integrity of all files and sorts the useful data for station processing.
 It launches compilation using `make` and produces graphics using `GnuPlot`.
-It ensures the existence of required directories (`tmp`, `graphs`) or creates them as needed.
+It ensures the existence of required directories (`tmp`, `graphs`, `output`) or creates them as needed.

 - The script `basics.c` contains all basic function such as security functions.
 The library `basics.h` contains all the libraries needed to run the program and the structure definitions.